e-vents/markdowns/TypeScript - Basics.md

 // outputs 3012 of type number
 const combineStringAges = combine('30', '12', 'as-number');
 ````
-## Type Aliases / Custom Types
+## Type Aliases
+They are also called **custom types**.
 Working with union types can be cumbersome and type aliases can be a good feature to simplify this.
 ````typescript
 type Combinable = number | string;
 type ConversioDescriptor = 'as-number' | 'as-text'